-Whether or not your child walks to school daily, will you help him or her record any daily physical activity?
-Will you help your child measure a safe walking course in your neighborhood or on your property?
-We'll be writing next week about a national competition we're going to participate in - as we all walk for our health!
+Whether or not your child walks to school daily, will you help him or her record any daily mileage?
+Could you help your child measure a safe walking course in your neighborhood or on your property?
+Could you help your child record their mileage on the Weekly Walking Card?
+Will you help your child to participate in this fun, healthy competition?
+Thanks!